How many Plu$ Dollars should I have left?

-Eating meals on campus is always a popular topic among incoming freshmen.
+Eating meals on campus is always a popular topic among incoming freshman.
 And for good reason: students love food and want to make the most of their Plu$ Dollars.
 Whether you are vegan, vegetarian, gluten-free, fruitarian, kosher, paleo, pescatarian, omnivore, foodie or food agnostic there are many different ways to maximize your Plu$ Dollars on the Cal Poly campus.

 The math of eating on campus.